 My coconut oil solidified, is that normal?

 Yes!
-Coconut oil, infused or not, will remain solid at room temperature.
-To turn it back into a liquid, use a hot water bath, double boiler or place it in the oven at 200°F until liquefied.
+Coconut oil, infused or not, is saturated fat and will, therefore, remain solid at room temperature.
+To turn it back into a liquid, use a hot water bath and double boiler or place it in a heatproof dish the oven at 200°F until liquefied.